advance100/doc_webpack/webpack-runtime-api-summary.md

 #### `define([name: String], [dependencies: String[]], factoryMethod: function(...))`

 The name argument is ignored.
-If the dependencies array is provided, the factoryMethod will be called with the exports of each dependency (in the same order).
+If the `dependencies` array is provided, the factoryMethod will be called with the exports of each dependency (in the same order).
+If `dependencies` is not provided the factoryMethod is called with `require`, `exports` and `module` (for compatibility!).
 If the factoryMethod returns a value, this value is exported by the module.
 The call is sync.
 No request to the server is fired.
 The compiler ensures that each dependency is available.

 Style: AMD